tsabunkar/data-structures_algorithms/data-structures/readme.md

 - Pop
 - Shift : Removing a new node from the beginning of the linked list (Remove the head node and 2nd node b'comes the new node)
 - Unshift : Adding a new node to the beginning of the linked list
+- Get : Retrieving a node by it's position in the linked list
+- Set : Changing the value of a node based on its position in the linked list